tidyverse/tidyverse.org/content/blog/dbplyr-2-2-0/index.md

 </div>

-This blog post will discuss some of the biggest improvements to SQL translations introduce [`copy_inline()`](https://dbplyr.tidyverse.org/reference/copy_inline.html), and discuss support for dplyr's `row_` functions.
+This blog post will discuss some of the biggest improvements to SQL translations, introduce [`copy_inline()`](https://dbplyr.tidyverse.org/reference/copy_inline.html), and discuss support for dplyr's `row_` functions.
 You can see a full list of changes in the [release notes](https://github.com/tidyverse/dbplyr/releases/tag/v2.2.0).

 <div class="highlight">